Louibens/PP4_FreeFurnitureHub/README.md

 ## Deployment

-Detailed below are instructions on how to clone this project repository and the steps to configure and deploy the application.
+Detailed below are instructions on how to clone and fork this project repository and the steps to configure and deploy the application.

 1. How to Clone the Repository
 2. How to Fork the Repository